firstcontributions/first-contributions/github-desktop-tutorial.md

 <img style="left;" src="assets/submit-pull.png" alt="submit pull request" />

-You have now sucessfully completeed your first github source code update.
+You have now successfully completed your first github source code update.
 Please give yourself a pat in the back. :)

 ## Keeping your fork synced with this repository (Optional)